 - Garraty had feet amputated

-- Friends and family can only reserve one spot, that's why you can only see them twice.
+- Friends and family can only reserve one spot, that's why you can only see them once.

 - Break record for longest distance with no tickets

 - One character likes to ask "Did you know" questions, spouting trivia.

 - One character likes to ask "Would you rather questions"